wenlong2/indeed_keyword_alerter/readme.md

 ## License

 Wenlong Yuan, all rights reserved.
-Not responsible for damages.
-Not responsible for damages by using this extension.
+The developers are not responsible for damages from using this extension.